inmagik/ionic-modal-select/README.md

 * proper testing: see [issue #26](https://github.com/inmagik/ionic-modal-select/issues/26)
 * co-maintainers: see [issue #54](https://github.com/inmagik/ionic-modal-select/issues/54)

 Any help on this is greatly appreciated.
+Comment directly those issues or contact me directly at mauro.bianchi at inmagik.com if you are interested in helping with this.

 ## Features